Ultra slow sub-logarithmic diffusion of a sluggish random walker subject to resetting with memory: Introduction

 The scaling form (\ref{position_dist.1}) of $P(x,t)$ shows that the typical position of the walker spreads subdiffusively as $x\sim t^{1/(\alpha+2)}$, recovering the diffusive spread only for $\alpha=0$.
-The scaling function $G_{\alpha}(z)$ is shown on Fig. \ref{fig:scal}.
+The scaling function $G_{\alpha}(z)$ is shown in Fig. \ref{fig:scal}.
 Various other observables such as the survival probability up to time $t$ and the distribution of the maximal displacement up to time $t$ can be computed explicitly for all $\alpha\ge 0$~\cite{ZAEM2023}.
 Recently, distributions of other functionals of this process such as the occupation time, the time at which the maximum occurs and the last-passage time before $t$ have been computed explicitly, leading to non-trivial generalization (for $\alpha>0)$ of the arcsine laws valid for $\alpha=0$~\cite{DM2025}.

 Diffusion of a particle with a space-dependent diffusion coefficient $D(x)=|x|^{-\alpha}$ and subject to stochastic resetting to a fixed position (with rate $r$) has been studied in the anti-It\^o interpretation \cite{LLGER2022}.
 Due to resetting, the position distribution tends asymptotically to a non-equilibrium steady state, which can be obtained exactly, as well as the mean square displacement at all times.
 The mean first-passage time of the particle at the origin can also be calculated \cite{LLGER2022}.
 Some exact results on first-passage observables can also be obtained for an arbitrary profile $D(x)$ in the Stratonovitch sense, while approximate expressions at large and small $r$ are available in the other interpretations \cite{MA2024}.
+The first-passage properties of the related Feller process (where $\alpha=-1$ or $D(x)=|x|$) subject to stochastic resetting have been derived in \cite{R2022}.
 The sluggish random walker model with stochastic resetting to the initial position has also been studied recently in the context of an adaptive and efficient search strategy called `proxitaxis'~\cite{DKMS2025}.